mydumper/mydumper_docs/files.rst

 Metadata
 --------
-When a dump is executed, a file called ``metadata.partial`` is created in the output directory and, if MyDumper finishes without error, it gets renamed to ``metadata`` .
+When a dump is executed, a file called ``metadata.partial`` is created in the output directory and, if mydumper finishes without error, it gets renamed to ``metadata`` .
 This contains the start and end time of the dump as well as the master binary log positions if applicable.